 5. Research target and approach

 Although the MR specialist is the expert, any (internal) client suggestions about the respondents to contact or their preferred methodology to be used, should be clearly identified.
 If your client doesn’t believe in qualitative work, it may be unwise to rely solely on such a technique.
-I’ve known companies – dare I say quite a few in the US? – that run tens of group discussions, just to have a “sufficient sample size of respondents to analyse.”
+I’ve known companies – dare I say quite a few in the US? – that run tens of group discussions, just to have a “sufficient sample size of respondents to analyze.”
 If you are likely to meet such criticism, then I think it’s better to know before you start, so you can make relevant changes to the methodology!

 6. Test materials and availability